Laci1953/Cowgol_on_CP_M/README.md

 Cowgol is a programming language for very small systems, including Z80 computers ( see https://github.com/davidgiven/cowgol ).

-A small Cowgol programming language is included.
+A small Cowgol programming language manual is included.

 You will find here a complete Cowgol development environment, hosted on CP/M, for Z80 computers.